Takashiidobe/notes/src/books/designing-data-intensive-applications/reliable-scalable-and-maintainable-applications.md

 ### Approaches for Coping with Load

 An architecture that is appropriate for one level of load is unlikely to cope with 10 times that load.
-For a fast growing service, you\'ll want to rethink your architecture every so often to deal with that.
+For a fast growing service, you'll want to rethink your architecture every so often to deal with that.

 To create systems like this, you may want to go for a shared-nothing